pragma-/pbot/README.md

     <pragma-> !cc sizeof (int)
        <PBot> no output: sizeof(int) = 4

-For more information about the C programming language plugin, see [the `cc` command in the Modules documentation.](doc/Modules.md#cc)
+For more information about the C programming language plugin, see [the `cc` command in the Applets documentation.](doc/Applets.md#cc)

 For more information about the virtual machine, see the [Virtual Machine documentation.](doc/VirtualMachine.md)